How Link Previews Work — The URL Unfurl Process Explained

 <title>and<meta name="description">— fallback for all platforms - Favicon — used for small icon previews

-3. Render — The preview card is built and cached
+3. Render — the preview card is built and cached

 What Metadata Powers Link Previews